 If you are a Federal employee with a valid government email address, you may gain access to UnlockTalent.gov by completing the registration form.
 An email will be sent to your government email address for validation that contains additional log in information.

 If you already have login information for UnlockTalent.gov, you will be asked to complete information regarding the agency and component (if applicable) where you are employed.
 This information is used to ensure that you are given access to the correct agency.

 Because UnlockTalent.gov is a dashboard for government employees, the only information available to the general public are the overall employee engagement and global satisfaction scores for each agency that participates in the FEVS.
-As a registered user, you will be able to see the Employee Engagement Index scores and Global Satisfaction scores for each component with more than ten responses, as well as the overall agency scores.
-You will also have access to the Community of Practice page, which includes the tools needed to create strategies that lead to an inclusive work environment where a diverse Federal workforce is fully engaged and energized to put forth its best effort, achieve its agency’s mission, and remain committed to public service.
+As a registered user, you will be able to see the Employee Engagement Index scores and Global Satisfaction Index scores for each component with more than ten responses, as well as overall agency scores.
+You will also have access to the Agency Indicators page and Community of Practice page.
+The Community of Practice page provides information to help agencies remain current with research and best practices and allow for proactive responses to changes.

 The information used to populate UnlockTalent.gov comes from the Enterprise Human Resources Integration (EHRI) data warehouse and the Federal Employee Viewpoint Survey (FEVS).